A small sunny island in the centre of the Mediterranean Sea where English enjoys the status of an official language.

 Like the megalithic temples, the Hal Saflieni Hypogeum also dates back to the period 3,600 BC – 2,400 BC.

-The Hypogeum is an underground complex which was cut out of the rocks and is split over three levels.
+The Hypogeum is an underground complex which was cut out of the rocks and splits itself into three levels.

-Historians believe that the complex was used by the Neolithic people of the time as a burial place or as a sanctuary.
+Historians believe that Neolithic people of the time used the complex as a burial place or as a sanctuary.